NY Esther/Ellen/Delta Picnic Mexico/Katie

 Camera Techniques: Street Scenes, Aerial Shot, Filming from Car

-Subjects: Dance, Nature, Architecture, Bodies of water, Monuments & memorials, Vacations, Trees, Gardens, Tourism, Mountains, Art, building, Religious, Bullfighting
+Subjects: Dance, Nature, Architecture, Bodies of water, Monuments & memorials, Vacations, Trees, Gardens, Tourism, Mountains, building, Religious, Bullfighting

 Alsup Smith Family Collection